Olibr Blogs

 Why do you need Kubernetes, and what can it do?

 Managing containers and ensuring no downtime can be challenging in a production environment.
 That’s where Kubernetes comes into play.
-It’s a framework that helps run distributed systems without any issue.
+It’s a framework that helps run distributed systems without any issues.
 Moreover, Kubernetes handles scaling, failover, and deployment patterns.
+Further, it ensures that your application can be scaled horizontally by adding or removing Kubernetes pods based on demand.
+Additionally, Kubernetes makes sure that it can restart failed containers automatically or reschedule them to healthy nodes.
+Kubernetes can also detect pod fails and replace them with a new one Kubernetes, thus, simplifies container management for businesses and streamlines deployment processes.

 Pointer image icon